 Artistic Achievement Awards

 Dance at Pacific Lutheran University provides opportunities in performance, creative activity, composition, choreography, dance history, dance production, dance technique, movement for actors, yoga, ballroom, and healing arts of mind and body.
-We have two venues for dance performance: Dance Ensemble and Dance Team.
+We have two groups for dance performance: Dance Ensemble and Dance Team.
 Student choreography is emphasized with special guest and faculty choreographers.
-We offer a Dance minor in the Department of Communication & Theatre, School of Arts and Communication.
+We offer a Dance minor in the Department of Theatre & Dance, School of Arts and Communication.
 Courses are cross-referenced with Physical Education/Movement Studies.

 Forensics (Speech and Debate)